callipostudios/2407354-2408544-2401066-24058-1805-prototype/README.md

 We used the code from lesson as a base in regards to tile mapping and movement.

 https://editor.p5js.org/ethanfrier/sketches/Sz8fGi37K
+This is what we referenced in order to create a shooting mechanic.
+We are looking to work and improve this as we have not yet got it to work.

 https://www.youtube.com/watch?v=JHBuRkJObIg&list=PLBDInqUM5B25FzygoJ9Ifg1TZXmIHz4zh&index=7
 Referenced this video to create game stages and to help create a simple start screen.
 Further I will take the code and adjust it to make various different levels and an end screen.